TheClimateCorporation/mandoline/README.md

 -------
 Shoutouts to Brian Davis, Alice Liang, Steve Kim, and Sebastian Galkin for being major contributors to this project.
-More shoutouts to Jeffrey Gerard, Tim Chagnon, Satshabad Khalsa, Daniel Richman, and Arthur Silva for contributing to Mandoline.
+More shoutouts to Jeffrey Gerard, Tim Chagnon, Satshabad Khalsa, Daniel Richman, Arthur Silva, and Leon Barrett for contributing to Mandoline.